 newton(func, x0, fprime=None, args=(), tol=1.48e-08, maxiter=50, fprime2=None, x1=None, rtol=0.0, full_output=False, disp=True)¶

 Find a zero of the function func given a nearby starting point x0.
 The Newton-Raphson method is used if the derivative fprime of func is provided, otherwise the secant method is used.
-If the second order derivative fprime2 of func is provided, then Halley’s method is used.
+If the second order derivative fprime2 of func is also provided, then Halley’s method is used.

-- func : function
+- func : callable

 The function whose zero is wanted.
 It must be a function of a single variable of the form

-- x0 : float
+- x0 : float, sequence, or ndarray

 An initial estimate of the zero that should be somewhere near the actual zero.
 If not scalar, then func must be vectorized and return a sequence or array of the same shape as its first argument.

-- fprime : function, optional
+- fprime : callable, optional